 - A Grade 3 injury is not a strain, but a complete rupture of a muscle or tendon.

 If you’ve been diagnosed with a trapezius strain, you’ll probably be advised to apply ice to the injured area and rest.
 You may also try ice and rest if you feel that you have a trapezius strain, but don’t think it’s serious enough to get a medical evaluation.

 RICE (rest, ice, compression, elevation) is a good treatment system for ankles and knees, in particular, but compression and elevation aren’t always realistic for a trapezius strain.

 A doctor may try to wrap your shoulder to compress the trapezius in order to reduce swelling.
 But this often isn’t necessary or practical, given that the injury may be in the middle of your upper back.

 The goal of elevation is to reduce swelling at the injury site.
 This is accomplished by elevating the injury site above the level of the heart.
 But because the trapezius is already above the heart, you may not have to take any other steps other than elevating your head and shoulders somewhat while you sleep.

 Kinesiology tape is a newer treatment for muscle strains.
 It’s a stretchy, elastic tape that’s placed on the skin over an injured muscle.
 The tape gently pulls the skin toward it, relieving pressure on the muscles and other tissue underneath.
 You may see basketball players, volleyball players, and other athletes sporting kinesiology tape during competitions.
-Though a relatively recent innovation, kinesiology has proven in some research to help relieve a trapezius strain.
+Though a relatively recent innovation, kinesiology has proven in some to help relieve a trapezius strain.